Geely Radar

-Radar New Energy Vehicle (Zhejiang) Co., Ltd., commonly known as Geely Radar (吉利雷达 (Jílì léidá)) or Riddara outside China, is a subsidiary of Chinese vehicle manufacturer Geely Auto.
+Radar New Energy Vehicle (Zhejiang) Co., Ltd., commonly known as Geely Radar (吉利雷达 (Jílì léidá)) or Geely Riddara outside China, is a subsidiary of Chinese vehicle manufacturer Geely Auto.
 The brand solely produces electric vehicles.

 Details

-Radar Auto is a brand focusing on electric "lifestyle vehicles", and as of 2024 offers a single product, the Radar RD6 battery electric pickup truck.
+Radar Auto is a brand focusing on electric "lifestyle vehicles", and as of 2024 offers one model, the Radar RD6 battery electric pickup truck.
 In the future, Radar will launch four new cars, including an SUV, a small pickup truck, a large SUV, and an all-terrain vehicle (ATV).

 The company has its own research and development (R&D) facility in Hangzhou, Zhejiang and an electric vehicle production facility in Zibo, Shandong, where it manufactures the RD6.

-In overseas markets, Radar Auto will be known as Riddara due to trademark resistance from Singaporean tyre company Omni United, which has a brand called Radar Tires.
+In overseas markets, Radar Auto was rebranded as Riddara due to trademark resistance from Singaporean tyre company Omni United, which has a brand called Radar Tires.

 In November, Radar Auto has been consolidated into Geely Auto.